RoBorregos/robocup-home2/README.md

 | Franciso Salas | [@Francisco-SP3](http://github.com/Francisco-SP3) | HRI, Navigation |
 | Leonardo Sánchez | [@LeoLFSH](https://github.com/LeoLFSH) | Mechanics |
 | Alex Guerrero | [@alex-guerreroc](https://github.com/alex-guerreroc) | Mechanics |

+## Achievements from 2024
+This year, after being accepted to participate in RoboCup 2024 held in Eindhoven, Netherlands, the team focused in developing a robust and reliable set of software modules, tailored to the specific needs for the tasks for the updated rulebook.
+This approach, had the purpose of showcasing a functional robot for both the Mexican Robotics Tournament (April; Monterrey, Mexico) and the RoboCup (July; Eindhoven, Netherlands).

+The robot was renamed as FRIDA (Friendly Robotic Interactive Domestic Assistant), an acronym reflecting the purporse of the robot, and the name in reference to Mexican culture.

+With the vast knowledge acquired during the international tournament, the team defined the new objectives for the remainder of the year to be: an increased focus in research and literature review, and centralized and offline refactorization of the software and systems.

+## Integration
+### Software Architecture
+A new empty repository was created, alongside separate repositories for each area, added as submodules of the first.
+This allowed us to work of different branches of development in the central computational unit (Jetson AGX inside robot).
+Every submodule was containerized, using Docker, to ease the installation process and dependency management.
+### Task manager
+A new package named task_manager was created to handle the flow of each task using general python submodules per area.
+There's a Python ROS node for each task, following a state machine architecture.

+## Examples of ROS Nodes Purpose

+* `receptionist_task_manager.py` (`ws/src/frida_task_manager/scripts/receptionist_task_manager.py`): Manages the receptionist task, including guest interaction, face recognition, and navigation to the living room.
+* `breakfast_task_manager.py` (`ws/src/frida_task_manager/scripts/breakfast_task_manager.py`): Manages the breakfast task, including picking and placing objects, pouring, and navigating to different locations.
+* `demo_tmr24.py` (`ws/src/frida_task_manager/scripts/demo_tmr24.py`): Demonstrates the task manager for the breakfast task, including guest interaction, face recognition, and serving breakfast.
+* `task_manager_server.py` (`ws/src/frida_task_manager/scripts/task_manager_server.py`): Serves as a template for developing multiple task managers for various tasks in RoboCup@Home.
+* `hri_tasks.py` (`ws/src/frida_task_manager/scripts/hri_tasks.py`): Manages the implementation of Human-Robot Interaction (HRI) tasks, including speaking, guest information retrieval, and guest analysis.
+* `manipulation_tasks.py` (`ws/src/frida_task_manager/scripts/manipulation_tasks.py`): Manages the implementation of manipulation tasks, including picking, placing, and moving arm joints.
+* `nav_tasks.py` (`ws/src/frida_task_manager/scripts/nav_tasks.py`): Manages the implementation of navigation tasks, including moving to specific locations and storing the current location.
+* `vision_tasks.py` (`ws/src/frida_task_manager/scripts/vision_tasks.py`): Manages the implementation of vision tasks, including saving face names, checking for persons, and finding free seats.